aergoio/guide/source/specs/block_spec.rst

 ChainID
 ^^^^^^^
-chain을 idenify하는 값으로 다른 chain으로 부터 잘못된 Block전송을 막기 위해 용도로 사용된다.
+It is used to prevent the wrong block transmission from other chains.

 =================  ============  ================================================================================================
 Field                Type        Description
 =================  ============  ================================================================================================
-Version             int32           chain의 version number PublicNet           bool            true if public net MainNet             bool            true if main net CoinbaseFee         string          tx 당 소모되는 fee로서 고정값 Magic               string          chain verify를 위한 magic number Consensus           string          dpos or sbp
+Version             int32           version number of chain PublicNet           bool            true if public net MainNet             bool            true if main net CoinbaseFee         string          Fee consumed per tx.
+Fixed value Magic               string          magic number for verifing chain Consensus           string          dpos or sbp
 =================  ============  ================================================================================================

 Version
 ^^^^^^^
-chain의 feature변경이나 block format이 변경 될때 이를 구분하기 위해 사용된다.
+Version is used to identify when the block format changes or when the function of the chain changes.

 PublicNet
 ^^^^^^^^^
-public net인지 private net인지를 구분한다.
+Differentiate between public and private networks.

 MainNet
 ^^^^^^^
-main net인지 기타 test net 혹은 다른 용도의 net인지를 구분한다.
+Differentiate between main net and other test net or other use net.

 CoinbaseFee
 ^^^^^^^^^^^
-Tx당 고정으로 소모되는 fee를 설정하기 위해 사용한다.
+CoinbaseFee is used to set the peak per Tx.

 Magic
 ^^^^^
-ChainID의 verify를 위해 사용
+Magic is used to verify that Chain ID is valid

 Consensus
 ^^^^^^^^^
-해당 Chain에서 사용되는 consensus method name을 지정한다.
+Specify the concensus method name used in the chain.

 Block body